willju-wangqian/cmpsR/README.md

     -   which position receives the most votes (within a tolerance zone specified by `Tx`)?
-    -   how many segments have voted for this position? -&gt; CMPS score
+    -   how many segments have voted for this position? -\> CMPS score

 -   by default, CMPS algorithm uses the multi-segment lengths strategy.
     Use `?cmpsR::extract_feature_cmps` to learn more about the function,